-Basically, if you’re selling any sort of product, you can’t afford not to take advantage of eCommerce.
+If you’re selling any product, you can’t afford to take advantage of eCommerce.

-Unfortunately with the increase in demand comes the influx of businesses trying to cash in – including your competitors.
-So how can you make sure that your online store stands out among the rest and secures those sales?
+Unfortunately, with the increase in demand comes the influx of businesses trying to cash in – including your competitors.
+So how can you ensure that your online store stands out and secures those sales?

-While most standard SEO best practices are applicable here, there are some things you’ll want to pay extra attention to when it comes to the world of eCommerce SEO.
-Below, we’ve compiled a list of the things you need to consider when devising a winning SEO strategy.
+While most standard SEO best practices are applicable here, there are some things you’ll want to pay extra attention to when it comes to eCommerce SEO agency.
+Below, we’ve compiled a list of what you need to consider when devising a winning SEO strategy.

 01. Find keywords for your category and product descriptions